 Coronavirus has prompted a consumer rights conundrum.
 With everything from concerts to holidays cancelled, thousands of people are left having paid for something that isn’t going to happen.
+Here's what you're entitled to:

 Travel has been a big victim of the virus.
 The Foreign and Commonwealth Office advised against all foreign travel on 17 March, with the restrictions now in place for an indefinite time period.